Woodcut: History

+In the first half of the 16th century, high quality woodcuts continued to be produced in Germany and Italy, where Titian and other artists arranged for some to be made.
+Much of the interest was in developing the chiaroscuro woodcut, using multiple blocks printed in different colours.

 Because woodcuts and movable type are both relief-printed, they can easily be printed together.
 Consequently, woodcut was the main medium for book illustrations until the late sixteenth century.
 The first woodcut book illustration dates to about 1461, only a few years after the beginning of printing with movable type, printed by Albrecht Pfister in Bamberg.
 Woodcut was used less often for individual ("single-leaf") fine-art prints from about 1550 until the late nineteenth century, when interest revived.
 It remained important for popular prints until the nineteenth century in most of Europe, and later in some places.

 The art reached a high level of technical and artistic development in East Asia and Iran.
 Woodblock printing in Japan is called moku-hanga and was introduced in the seventeenth century for both books and art.
 The popular "floating world" genre of ukiyo-e originated in the second half of the seventeenth century, with prints in monochrome or two colours.
 Sometimes these were hand-coloured after printing.
 Later, prints with many colours were developed.
 Japanese woodcut became a major artistic form, although at the time it was accorded a much lower status than painting.
 It continued to develop through to the twentieth century.

 White-line woodcut

 This technique just carves the image in mostly thin lines, similar to a rather crude engraving.
 The block is printed in the normal way, so that most of the print is black with the image created by white lines.
 This process was invented by the sixteenth-century Swiss artist Urs Graf, but became most popular in the nineteenth and twentieth century, often in a modified form where images used large areas of white-line contrasted with areas in the normal black-line style.
 This was pioneered by Félix Vallotton.
+The early 20th-century American Provincetown Printers developed a type of white-line woodcut in colours.